Where funds are needed most

 Whether you give a little or a lot, you contribute to our mahi, supporting 5,000 disabled people and their families.
 We also assist many more through schemes like the Mobility Parking permit scheme, which helps over 170,000 people access their local communities.

-• We cover every community in Aotearoa New Zealand.
-We visit people in their homes and local community - even the remote ones.
+• We visit people in their homes and local community - even the remote ones.

 • Enhancing mana.
 We tailor supports to individuals – supporting disabled people to increase the control and choice they have in their lives.